tutysara/mlnd-capstone-project/mlnd_project_result.md

 Inference time is calculated on the CPU since the models will be usually deployed on a webserver which has only CPU.

 Here is the table and graph of the result

-Table 5: Average Inference time of models on Twitter Test data
+       Table 5: Average Inference time of models on Twitter Test data.
     | Model                  | Average Inference Time (15 images) (S) | Standard Deviation (mS) |
     |------------------------|----------------------------------------|-------------------------|
     | VGG19-FT-F             |                                   10.4 |                    14.2 |